-In terms of the feature importances, 49.3% were derived from a wearable, 37.0% were sourced from the food log, 10.8% were user input (including biological sex and HbA1c), and 2.9% were personalization features of the model.
+In terms of the feature importances, 49.3% were derived from a wearable, 37.0% were sourced from the food log, 10.8% were user input (including biological sex and HbA1c), and 2.9% were personalization features the model.

-Given that between the wearable used in the study and the food log, 87% of feature importances were accounted for, it makes perfect sense for companies like Apple to explore food monitoring beyond the typical calorie counting that is offered by popular third-party apps.
+Given that between the wearable used in the study and the food log, 87% of feature importances were accounted for, it makes perfect sense for companies like Apple to explore food monitoring beyond the typical calorie counting offered by popular third-party apps.

 With Apple’s expertise with motion sensing and advanced ML algorithms, it is very much possible that the Apple Watch could be engineered to detect when you are eating/ drinking.

-Either way, in the next few hours, we will learn whether Apple’s food intake monitoring feature via iOS 15/ watchOS 8 has any real bells or whistles in order to be considered as a giant step for metabolic health management.
+Either way, in the next few hours, we will learn whether Apple’s food intake monitoring feature via iOS 15/ watchOS 8 has any real bells or whistles to be considered as a giant step for metabolic health management.
 Reports have suggested that Apple will be expanding upon the health and fitness features via its new operating systems.